Dragnipurake97/Chip-8-Emulator/README.md

 # Chip-8-Emulator
-A CHIP-8 emulator written in C++ to teach myself how to program a basic emulator.
-This will use SDL2 to handle graphics.
+A CHIP-8 emulator written in C++ using SDL to handle graphical output.

-## To Do
-1. Shift all functions into chip8.cpp so all variables are private
-2. Add SDL beeps for when sound_timer == 0
-3. Add exception handling:
-    * ROM too big
-    * Uncompatible memory types
-4. Add crash handling

 ## Input
 Using control method from here: http://www.multigesture.net/articles/how-to-write-an-emulator-chip-8-interpreter/